L65536/RealTimeSuperResolutionScreenUpscalerforLinux/README.md

 ##  Ver 0.7 Windows and Linux
 - [Display/UI] Implemented transparent window overlay mode and enabled keyboard/mouse passthrough.
 - [Windows/UI] Use [TAB] key to start/stop upscaling current active window.

+##  Ver 0.8 Linux only
+- [Capture] Implemented NVFBC capture with X11 backend (NVFBC_BACKEND_X11) via ctypes.
+Much faster capture performance.
+Requires a Nvidia GPU.
+This particular backend only works with non-occluded windows.
+- [Capture] [Work in Progress] Implementing NVFBC capture with DIRECT backend (NVFBC_BACKEND_DIRECT).
+This backend should be able to capture occluded applications on both X11 and Wayland.
+This method was just made available since the latest API update in 2025 H2.
+Requires the latest driver.

 # Future plans
 - [Models] Implement/integrate other AI models with pytorch.